What is Environmental Economics?

 Scope of Environmental Economics

 - What causes environmental challenges in terms of economic and institutional affairs?
-The question explores the concept of market failure, which is premised on the fact that there is either non-existence or incomplete markets for environmental goods, such as unpolluted air, clean environment, scenic nature views, etc.; hence, there is likely to be no efficient allocation of environmental resources.
+The question explores the concept of market failure, which is premised on the fact that there are either non-existence or incomplete markets for environmental goods, such as unpolluted air, clean environment, scenic nature views, etc.; hence, there is likely to be no efficient allocation of environmental resources.

 - What is the monetary value of environmental degradation through pollution and other agents, as well as the value of developments in the prevention and eradication of environmental harm?
 The methods of measurement and estimation of the variables are an important aspect of environmental economics.